wllfaria/writings/implementing-syntax-highlighting.md

   - syntax-highlighting
 ---

 I'm a huge text editor nerd, I mean, we use them every day how would we not be even remotely intrigued by how they function?
-I've been playing around with these ideas a lot in the past few months, going as far as even implementing a really silly text editor in rust, and one of the subjects that really caught my attention was syntax highlighting.
-I remember not finding that much content about this topic, and had to really dig to find any information, this is one of the motivators for this blog post.
+I've been playing around with these ideas a lot in the past few months, going as far as even implementing a really silly text editor in Rust and one of the subjects that really caught my attention was syntax highlighting.
+I remember not finding that much content about this topic, and I had to really dig to find any information, this is one of the motivators for this blog post.

 ## How editors render text
-There are many ways editors render text to the screen, some render at certain FPS [(looking at you, zed)](https://github.com/zed-industries/zed). and others render every time an event happens, which is a common way of rendering text on modal text editors, each approach has its own quirks, and this is not really that relevant for what we are building here.
+There are many ways editors render text to the screen, some render at certain FPS [(looking at you, zed)](https://github.com/zed-industries/zed). and others render every time an event happens, which is a common way of rendering text on modal text editors, each approach has its own quirks, and this is not really that relevant to what we are building here.

-I've met countless strategies of rendering text, but for simplicity, I'll show here one of the simpler ways I've stumbled upon.
+I've met countless strategies for rendering text, but for simplicity, I'll show here one of the simpler ways I've stumbled upon.
 We can think of a terminal screen as a long list of `cells`, those cells are spots where a character could be rendered and, as long as we know the size in rows and columns of the terminal, we can calculate where each cell index should be located.

 ```rust
 use crossterm::style::Color;